SiyuLyu2451/GEOL0069_Final_Project_XAI_Sea_Ice_Roughness/README.md

 where `X` is the input feature matrix and `y` is the target roughness variable.

 The dataset is loaded in the notebook from a Google Drive path.
 Users who run the notebook should update the dataset path to match their own file location.
+The raw data file is not redistributed in this repository because it was provided through the GEOL0069 course material.

 ## Methods